MICHELIN STAR RESTAURANTS COMPARABLE TO PLATED RESTAURANTS

 GOURMET GUIDE MAGAZINE

-The seasonal online Gourmet Guide magazine is loved by food-loving followers.
+The bi-monthly online Gourmet Guide magazine is loved by food-loving followers.
 Trail the steps of chefs starting a new journey, get inspired by their seasonal recipes, find new restaurants, travel to the four corners of the globe and to Michelin star restaurants.
 The magazine is free to read, download, print and share.